JeremiahKaren/35percent.github.io/_posts/2019-08-05-elephant-park-final-phase-affordable-housing.md

 ## Viability questions

-Officers at the time of the application's determination proposed only an early viability review, in the limited circumstances that the development was delayed and no new viability assessment has been presented to take into account the increased number of total units or the fewer affordable units that will actually be delivered.
+Officers at the time of the application's determination proposed an early viability review, in the event that the development was delayed or a change of circumstances occured.
+But no revised viability review has been presented to take into account Lendlease's proposed increase in density or reduction of affordable units.

 ![](http://35percent.org/img/vrev.png)

 The increase in maximum units to 2,689 units with the 29 unit drop in affordable housing gives Lendlease about 190 more free-market homes than the planning committee was led to believe would be built.
 These have a rough estimated value of £80m, a figure that obviously cannot have featured in the 2012 [viability assessment](http://crappistmartin.github.io/images/HeygateViabilityAssessment_MainReport.pdf).
 This assessment was made on the basis of 2,462 units and concluded that the scheme could not provide 35% affordable housing and that only a very small fraction could be social rented.

 ![](http://35percent.org/img/orfigs.png)

 ## No public funding?

 The lack of available public funding was cited in the [officer's report](http://planbuild.southwark.gov.uk/documents/?GetDocument=%7b%7b%7b!swSywGCW3zgzV1miHXgXSg%3d%3d!%7d%7d%7d) as a factor that diminished the chances of a viable scheme delivering 35% affordable housing, when the application was originally considered.